 Limitations of Batch and On-Demand Architectures

-Of course, there’s a physical limit to how quickly this job can be run, even in the cloud.
-Let’s call this the job duration.
-One of the complex problems that the above architecture doesn’t address is that static descriptions of Trade Data, Reference Data, and Market Data aren’t actually static at all.
-They’re fast-moving data streams that change at completely different velocities.
-Recalculating the whole portfolio at every market data tick isn’t possible—and probably isn’t meaningful anyway—so we may want to pick a different approach to address this limitation.
+They’re fast-moving data streams that change at different velocities.
+As a result, recalculating the whole portfolio at every market data tick isn’t possible—and probably isn’t meaningful anyway—so we may want to pick a different approach to address this limitation.

 Common strategies include:

 - Recalculating at fixed intervals (e.g., every 10 minutes if 10 minutes is greater than the job duration)